 - Our costs will increase if we outsource logistics.

-That’s not what happened for companies surveyed for the “2014 Third Party Logistics Study: The State of Logistics Outsourcing.”
-Those companies reported that outsourcing reduced logistics costs by an average of 11%, inventory costs by 6%, and logistics fixed assets by 23%.
+That’s not what happened for companies surveyed for the “2016 Third Party Logistics Study: The State of Logistics Outsourcing.”
+70 percent of companies who outsource their logistics said that outsourcing has reduced their overall logistics costs.
 While your savings may vary, you can determine what it costs you now to staff and maintain your supply chain operation, and weigh those costs against the potential benefits of outsourcing.

 - Overall service levels will fall and customer complaints will increase if we outsource.